azeemhassni/Raskoh/README.md

 ![Usage in theme functions.php](https://raw.githubusercontent.com/azeemhassni/Raskoh/master/code-capture.PNG)

-#Install
+## Install
-You can insall Raskoh as wordpress plugin by downloading the package and pulling it in `wp-content/plugins` folder or using composer.
+You can insall Raskoh as a wordpress plugin by downloading the package and pulling it in `wp-content/plugins` folder or using composer.

 Paste this in `composer.json` file